Bröhan Museum, Berlin

-The Bröhan-Museum is a museum in Berlin focused on fine art and applied arts from late-19th century to WWII, and especially on art nouveau, art deco, and functionalism.
+The Bröhan-Museum is a museum in Berlin focused on fine art and applied arts from the late-19th century to WWII, and especially on art nouveau, art deco, and functionalism.

 The museum was founded in 1973 by art collector and businessman Karl H. Bröhan (1921-2000).
 In 1983, the institution moved to its current home into one of the former Royal Guards barracks in front of the Charlottenburg Palace.

 Collection and permanent exhibition